Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 The measurement of the full cost of a loan including interest and loan fees expressed as a yearly percentage rate.
 Because all lenders apply the same rules in calculating the annual percentage rate, it provides consumers with a good basis for comparing the cost of different loans.

 An estimate of the value of property made by a qualified professional called an appraiser based on his or her knowledge, experience, and analysis of the property.
+For more details please visit our Understanding a Home Appraisal page.

 This is a real estate agent who represents only the buyer of a property in a real estate transaction.
 This type of agent agrees to exclusively represent the best interest of the buyer, usually under a formal contract.
+For agent recommended by the King Team at Get a Rate please visit our Recommended Real Estate Agents page.

 Certificate of Eligibility